IanWhalen/mongodb-tools.com/_tools/SlamData.md

 purpose: Data Connector

 # Short description of tool
 description: Embedded reporting/Business Intelligence for MongoDB.
 Create reports visually or via SQL.
-Querys are done in-database so no need for ETL.
-And now mapping.
+Queries are done in-database so no need for ETL or mapping.

 # image should be added to the img/ directory, ideally 370x200px
 img: slamdata.png